When it comes to energy-efficient HVAC installation in Charleston, there’s great news for your family at tax time.

 - Solar/geothermal energy products, such as solar electricity, solar water heaters and geothermal heat pumps

 Yes, there’s a lifetime restriction of $500 per home.
-This means if you have claimed this reduction in past years, you are required to decrease any credit you previously claimed.
+This means if you have claimed this incentive in prior years, you are required to decrease any credit you previously claimed.

-If you’ve already claimed the highest amount, you aren’t eligible for any extra credits through this expansion.
+If you’ve previously claimed the highest amount, you aren’t eligible for any other credits with this continuation.

 Credit Maximums for Specific Units